-Baked Alaska is a classic dessert which consists of layers of cake and ice cream which is then covered in meringue.
+Baked Alaska is a classic dessert that consists of layers of cake and ice cream which is then covered in meringue.
 Traditionally, it is then baked in the oven where the meringue acts as an insulator to prevent the ice cream from melting.
-However, we like to keep things simple over here, so we’re keeping this one “unbaked” technically speaking.
-Instead of baking the ice cream, I’ve used an Italian meringue, which is then toasted with a blow torch for a “toasted marshmallow” flavour and effect, YUM!
+However, we like to keep things simple over here, so we're keeping this one "unbaked" technically speaking.
+Instead of baking the ice cream, I've used an Italian meringue, which is then toasted with a blow torch for a "toasted marshmallow" flavor and effect, YUM!

-A simple mixture of cashews, sea salt, coconut oil and maple syrup creates the shortbread base for these treats.
+A simple mixture of cashews, sea salt, coconut oil, and maple syrup creates the shortbread base for these treats.
 This layer is traditionally made up of some sort of sponge cake.

 PEANUT BUTTER AND JELLY

-A layer of creamy peanut butter hides underneath the first ayer of ice cream.
+A layer of creamy peanut butter hides underneath the first layer of ice cream.
 Then a sweet layer of strawberry jelly separates both ice cream layers, which gives a lovely surprise when you cut into the dessert.